elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-popular-software-tools-used-for-data-coding-and-what-are-best-practices.md

 url: /learn/education-studies/questions/what-are-some-popular-software-tools-used-for-data-coding-and-what-are-best-practices
 score: -1.0
 related_article1:
-    id: 165121
+    id: 165107
-    title: What are the key steps in the scientific methodology and why are they important?
+    title: >-
+        Why is accurate data coding important and what are some common coding errors?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-steps-in-the-scientific-methodology-and-why-are-they-important
+    url: /learn/education-studies/questions/why-is-accurate-data-coding-important-and-what-are-some-common-coding-errors
 related_article2:
-    id: 165120
+    id: 165105
-    title: What are the biological and environmental factors affecting taste perception?
+    title: >-
+        How can the order of questions in a survey impact responses?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-biological-and-environmental-factors-affecting-taste-perception
+    url: /learn/education-studies/questions/how-can-the-order-of-questions-in-a-survey-impact-responses
 related_article3:
-    id: 165114
+    id: 165103
+    title: >-
-    title: Why is reliability important in research and what are the types of reliability?
+        Why is control and randomization important in experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-reliability-important-in-research-and-what-are-the-types-of-reliability
+    url: /learn/education-studies/questions/why-is-control-and-randomization-important-in-experimental-design
 related_article4:
-    id: 165098
+    id: 165113
-    title: How can independent variables be manipulated to impact experimental outcomes?
+    title: >-
+        What is observer bias and how can it be reduced in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-independent-variables-be-manipulated-to-impact-experimental-outcomes
+    url: /learn/education-studies/questions/what-is-observer-bias-and-how-can-it-be-reduced-in-research
 related_article5:
-    id: 165115
+    id: 165117
-    title: How can validity be ensured in research studies?
+    title: >-
+        What is the importance of pilot testing in questionnaire design?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-validity-be-ensured-in-research-studies
+    url: /learn/education-studies/questions/what-is-the-importance-of-pilot-testing-in-questionnaire-design
 ---

 &nbsp;